Beee4life/acf-city-selector/README.md

 * most front-end usage (except single use)
 * with the Gutenberg editor (and don't hold your breath either, I hate it)

+Sometimes the loading of states/cities, takes a few seconds...
+Don't know why...
+This is very random and unpredictable.

 <a name="todo"></a>
 ### TODO